Electrochemistry is the study of how redox reactions can be used to construct useful tools, like batteries and electrolytic cells.

 Arbitrarily setting the H2 gas oxidation half reaction to a potential of zero doesn't do any harm.
-We'll always be looking at differences in standard reduction potentials, so whatever the electromotive force produced by that half reaction, it will always just be subtracted out anyway.
+We'll always be looking at differences in standard reduction potentials, so whatever the EMF produced by that half reaction, it will always just be subtracted away anyway.

 The electrode used for this reference half reaction is called the Standard Hydrogen Electrode (SHE).

 The SHE consists of a hollow tube into which H2 gas is pumped so as to maintain a pressure of 1 atm (101.325 KPa).
 The electrolyte solution under the electrode is 1.0M HCl and the electrode that makes contact with the electrolyte is made of platinum (Pt).